citusdata/citus_docs/develop/migration_mt_schema.rst

 Pick distribution key
 ---------------------

-The first step in migrating to Citus is to identify suitable distribution keys and plan table distribution accordingly.
-In multi-tenant applications this will typically be the internal identifier used to identify tenants.
+The first step in migrating to Citus is identifying suitable distribution keys and planning table distribution accordingly.
+In multi-tenant applications this will typically be an internal identifier for tenants.
 We typically refer to it as the "tenant ID."
-Use cases may vary, so we advise being thorough on this step.
+The use-cases may vary, so we advise being thorough on this step.

+For guidance, read these sections:

+1. :ref:`app_type`
+2. :ref:`distributed_data_modeling`

 We are happy to help review your environment to be sure that the ideal distribution key is chosen.
 To do so, we typically examine schema layouts, larger tables, long-running and/or problematic queries, standard use cases, and more.

-Start by:

-1. :ref:`app_type`
-2. :ref:`distributed_data_modeling`

 Identify types of tables
 ------------------------